Prohelion/prohelion.github.io/Battery_Management_System/BMU_Communications_Protocol.md

 ---

 ## 1. INTRODUCTION
-This document describes the communications protocol used between the Battery Management Unit (BMU) and the vehicle in the Tritium BMS.
+This document describes the communications protocol used between the Battery Management Unit (BMU) and the vehicle in the Prohelion BMS.

 Internal communications between the BMS BMU and BMS Cell Management Units (CMUs) are described in another document (TRI67.009), but should not be needed for a typical end-user.